 While showing signs of deferred maintenance having been vacant for a number of years, the essentials of the house are ready to be reclaimed and refreshed to the home's original grandeur.

 The property has been designated as a local Landmark and is thus eligible for a 50% property tax reduction.
-It is offered at well below tax assessed value ($426,957) In addition, the house is a contributing structure in the West End National Register Historic District and is thus eligible for substantial historic rehabilitation tax credits.
+It is offered considerably under the assessed tax value.
+In addition, the house is a contributing structure in the West End National Register Historic District and is thus eligible for substantial historic rehabilitation tax credits.